p10rahulm/IIScMSRLectures/content/seminars/20230331_SandeepJuneja.md

 confidence intervals for distribution means.
 We discuss further enhancements in the presence of offline data that needs to be combined with online data.
 We further propose some new algorithms in the best arm identification setting that along with minimising sample complexity, are also computationally efficient.

+<b>Organizer's Note:</b> There are two sessions of 1 hour each, with a break of 1 hour in between for the lunch session.